Privacy commission to meet with NBI, PNP over alleged breach of 1.2M records

 “The NPC takes this matter very seriously, and we are working closely with concerned agencies to investigate this issue thoroughly,” Privacy Commissioner John Henry Naga said, referring to the report of cybersecurity firm VPNMentor published on Tuesday, April 18.

-The closed door meeting, set at 1 pm on Thursday, will also involved the Civil Service Commission (CSC) and the Bureau of Internal Revenue (BIR).
+The closed door meeting, set at 1 pm on Thursday, will also involve the Civil Service Commission (CSC) and the Bureau of Internal Revenue (BIR).

 Based on the VPNMentor report, documents from the CSC, BIR, and the Special Action Force Operations Management Division of the PNP were found in the alleged breach as well, likely as requirements for employment.
 The NPC said that they would likely issue a statement after the meeting.